 What you need to do

 Set up a workplace pension

-You must have a workplace pension scheme in place by your staging date that meets auto enrolment criteria.
+You must have a workplace pension scheme in place by your staging date or duties start date that meets auto enrolment criteria.
 (Your duties start date is the day your first member of staff joined the company – you cannot change this date.)
 Eligible employees are those who are at least 22 years old (but under State Pension age), earn more than £10,000 a year and work in the UK.

 If you already have a pension scheme in place, this might be suitable for auto enrolment, but it needs to meet the following conditions:

 - It must have a suitable default investment scheme that all employees’ pension contributions will be invested in, unless they decide that they want to choose their own investment options

 - The pension provider/trustees agree that the existing pension scheme can be used for auto enrolment